fastest963/node-weakhash/README.md

 # WeakHash #

 Unlike a [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap),
-a WeakHash accepts a primitive value as the key.
+a WeakHash requires a primitive value as the key and an object as the value.

 Utilizes [node-weak](https://github.com/TooTallNate/node-weak) for weak references.